Xavier de Maistre (harpist)

 Xavier de Maistre (born October 22, 1973) is a French harpist.

-Life

-Studies
+Early life

 Maistre began studying the harp in his hometown conservatory in Toulon at the age of nine.
 Later he travelled to Paris to perfect his technique with Jacqueline Borot and Catherine Michel parallel to studying Political Sciences and Economics at the London School of Economics.

 Career

 At the age of sixteen, Maistre won his first international competition in Paris, later winning awards at international competitions held in Cardiff, Munich, Vienna and Jerusalem.
 In 1998, he was awarded first prize and two interpretation prizes at the USA International Harp Competition.
 Later that same year, Maistre became the first French musician to join the ranks of the prestigious Vienna Philharmonic Orchestra.

 As a soloist, Maistre has appeared with numerous orchestras under the baton of such eminent conductors as Riccardo Muti, Daniele Gatti, Sir Simon Rattle, Sir André Prévin, Heinrich Schiff, Antoni Ros-Marbà, Bertrand de Billy, Walter Weller, Gilbert Varga, Josep Pons and Philippe Jordan, amongst others.
 He became the first harpist to appear as a soloist at one of the Vienna Philharmonic's subscription concerts In May 2002.